Ericawanja/Javascript-Data-structure-and-Algorithms/Linked Lists/README.md

  ```
  ## 3. Insert Node at index

 The first thing to do when working with an index, is to check if the index is valid.
-That is not less than zero or greater than the size of the list.
+That is, not less than zero or greater than the size of the list.

 If the index is equal to zero, the node is to be made the head.

-Else, we will transverse the list checking if the pos is less than the index using two pointers.
+Else, we will transverse the list checking if the position is less than the index using two pointers.
-The previous item refers to the element just before the position to insert the node while the current points to the node on the position we want to add the node.
+The previous pointer points to the element just before the position to insert the node while the current points to the node on the position we want to add the node.

-When the loop terminates, the next property of the previous item will point to the node to be added `previous.next = node` and the next item of the node will point to the current item, `node.next = current`
+When the loop terminates, the next property of the previous item will point to the node to be added `previous.next = node` and the next item of the new node will point to the current item, `node.next = current`

  ```javascript
    insertatIndex(data, index) {